Designed by Robert Moore

 High altitude kite flying history

 Above: Are the types of kites that were used in Germany for high altitude flights during routine atmospheric soundings in the first quarter of the 20th century.
-This is at Lindenberg, site of the absolute world altitude record set at 31,955 ft in 1919.
+This is at Lindenberg, site of the absolute world altitude record claim of 31,955 ft in 1919.
 The line broke on retrieval but luckily they recovered the instrument otherwise they had no evidence.
-Still a dubious claim IMO if they did not wind the kites in.
+Still a dubious claim IMO if they did not wind the kites in to the launch point.
+The kites were restored by the Werner Schmidt of the Lindenberg Historical Society and Museum.

 Image: Richard Synergy and Drachen foundation

-Left: The Gayla kite company Gary Indiana high school provided the students and a math teacher performed the catenary calculations.
-Still fatally flawed assumptions and no direct measurement of the kite.
+Left: The Gayla kite company provided the 19 kites.
+Gary Indiana high school provided the students and a math teacher performed the catenary calculations.

 Images: Lindenberg Museum